0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

     Recall that the $\texttt{GasUsedRPC}$ is obtained in the RPC pre-execution using;

     - A previous state root, which has now changed, and
-    - The current $\texttt{L1GasPrice}$, which may also differ from the one used when sending the transaction to the RPC, for all the transactions stored in the Pool, and sequence the one having higher $\texttt{EEGP}$.
+    - The current $\texttt{L1GasPrice}$, which may also differ from the one used when sending the transaction to the RPC.

-    It is important to note that this should be done in this precise order.

-    We could have calculated the $\texttt{EEGP}$ just before storing the transactions in the Pool and sorting it by EEGP, but this would not yield the same result because the $\texttt{L1GasPrice}$ at that moment is different from the one at the time of sequencing a transaction, potentially changing the $\texttt{EEGP}$ as well as the prioritization order of transactions.

 2. At this point, we have two options: